info-201a-au21/final-project-andrewwwang/README.md

  What data-driven questions do you hope to answer about this domain
 1. How do housing prices impact homelessness rates?
 2. How has the pandemic affected housing affordability?
 3. Does the rise in rent directly correlate with the displacement of low-income families?
+4. On average, how has the price of a 4 bedroom house changed in the past 10 years?
-4. What is the average annual income for families living in various parts of Seattle?
+5. What is the average annual income for families living in various parts of Seattle?
 What do the demographics look like?
-Crime rates?
-5. What is the relationship between the level of income disparity and housing displacement due to gentrification?
+6. What is the relationship between the level of income disparity and housing displacement due to gentrification?
+7. How do housing prices change as the location gets further away  from major metropolitan areas?
+8. Have the prices of houses or units changed more on average?

 # **Finding Data**
 Where did you download the data?